-Apricots are sweet, delicious, rich in beta-carotene, potassium, and fiber, and can be enjoyed starting on Phase 2 of the South Beach Diet.
-Fresh apricots are generally available throughout the summer until mid-August.
-They're grown mainly in California, with only 16 percent of the crop sold fresh because the fruit is fragile and doesn't ship well.
-Luckily, the dried varieties are easy to find.
-If you do eat dried apricots, limit yourself to 7 halves because they are higher in concentrated sugar.
+Apricots are sweet, delicious, and rich in beta-carotene, potassium, and fiber.
+And, like all fruits, they can be enjoyed starting on Phase 2 of the South Beach Diet.
+Fresh apricots are found from May through mid-August, then disappear for the rest of the year.
+Luckily, you can purchase dried apricots year round.
+If you eat dried apricots, limit yourself to 7 halves because they are high in concentrated sugar.

-Unless you buy them at a farmstand or farmers’ market, most fresh apricots are sold unripened.
-Look for fruit that is plump, firm, and orange-gold in color.
-Avoid those that are hard and with any hint of green — they will never develop full flavor.
-All apricots, ripe or unripe, should yield to gentle pressure and have a sweet fragrance.
-In addition, check for velvety skins without bruises or shriveling.
+Whether you buy fresh apricots at a supermarket or farmers’ market, look for fruit that is plump, firm, and orange-gold in color.
+Avoid apricots that are very hard and with any hint of green — they will never develop full flavor.
+A ripe apricot should yield to gentle pressure and have a sweet fragrance.
+In addition, look for velvety skins without bruises or shriveling.

-Unripe apricots should be stored at room temperature in a paper bag away from heat or direct sunlight.
-They can be kept this way for two to three days.
-After they ripen, you can store them in a plastic bag in the refrigerator, where they will keep for up to two days.
+If your apricots aren’t quite ripe when you buy them, place them in a paper bag away from heat or direct sunlight for a day or two.
+Once they ripen, store them in a plastic bag in the refrigerator, where they will keep for up to two days.
 Avoid washing the fruit until you're ready to eat it.
 Fresh apricots can be eaten like any other fruit, but beware of the small pit in the center.
-To keep cut apricots from browning, simply dip them in diluted lemon juice.
+To keep cut apricots from browning, simply dip them in lemon juice diluted with a little water.

 As for dried apricots, you'll find a wide variety in the market.
 Most dried apricots are treated with sulfur dioxide to retain their orange color.
 If you are allergic to sulfites or want to avoid this additive, you can buy untreated apricots in health-food stores.
-Be aware that canned apricots may contain added sugar, so you’ll need to read the label.
+Be aware that canned apricots may contain added sugar or heavy syrup, so avoid those brands.

-There are many interesting, healthy, and delicious ways to incorporate apricots into your Phase 2 meals.
+There are many healthy and delicious ways to incorporate apricots into your Phase 2 meals.
 Try these ideas:

-- Chop fresh apricots into a whole-wheat or whole-grain pasta dish, or add them to a brown rice or whole-wheat couscous side dish.
-Add fresh vegetables such as zucchini, red bell peppers, and herbs like basil or thyme to any of these dishes as well.
+- Chop fresh apricots into a whole-wheat or whole-grain pasta main dish, or add them to a brown rice or whole-wheat couscous side dish.
+Add fresh vegetables such as zucchini or red bell peppers, and herbs like basil or thyme, if you like.

-- Grill fresh apricots along with other fruits, such as nectarines or peaches.
-Top with nonfat Greek yogurt or part-skim ricotta, a little sugar substitute, and slivered almonds for a light and healthy dessert.
+- Grill fresh apricot halves along with other fruits, such as nectarines or peaches.
+Top with nonfat plain Greek yogurt or part-skim ricotta, a little natural sugar substitute, and slivered almonds for a light and healthy dessert.